How E-Waste Impacts the Environment and Human Health

 Soil Contamination

-When e-waste is not managed or disposed of properly, it often ends up in landfills, where toxic substances such as lead, mercury, and cadmium can leach into the soil.
+When e-waste is not properly managed or disposed of, it often ends up in landfills, where toxic substances such as lead, mercury, and cadmium can leach into the soil.
 This contamination degrades soil quality, making it less fertile, and poses severe risks to food safety and public health.

-A study investigated farmland quality around e-waste disposal sites.
+A study investigated the quality of farmland around e-waste disposal sites.
 Eleven types of vegetables were collected from vegetable fields.
 People consumed the vegetables, and the soil was tested.
 Results indicated that both adults and children were suffering potential health risks.
-The bioaccumulation factors (BAF) of heavy metals in various vegetables were calculated, and different vegetables showed huge variances in metal accumulation.
+The bioaccumulation factors (BAFs) of heavy metals in various vegetables were calculated, and the vegetables showed large variability in metal accumulation.

 The above study demonstrates how soil contamination by these metals affects not just direct consumers but the entire food chain.
-Plants absorb these metals from the soil, which are then ingested by herbivores.
+Plants absorb these metals from the soil, and herbivores then ingest them.
 Predators that eat contaminated herbivores also accumulate these toxins, often in even higher concentrations, a process known as biomagnification.
 This impacts human health and can lead to declines in animal populations and significant changes within the ecosystem.

 Water Pollution